matthewbdwyer/tipc/README.md

 The goal of this project is to provide a starting point for project work in an undergraduate compilers course.
 As such it similar to lots of other compiler projects, but there are some differences.

-First and foremost, the TIP language includes a number of rich features, e.g., high-order fucntions, and type inference, and the `tipc` compiler targets LLVM - a key component of a production compiler infrastructure.
+First and foremost, the TIP language includes a number of rich features, e.g., high-order functions, and type inference, and the `tipc` compiler targets LLVM - a key component of a production compiler infrastructure.
 These choices are intentional and while they create some challenges the project is intended to help demystify complex language features, e.g., parametric polymorphism, by illustrating how they can be realized.

 Second, the project attempts to use modern software development practices, e.g., Doxygen for in-code documentation, unit testing with Catch2, continuous integration with Travis CI, and code coverage with `lcov`.